 A Letter to Responding Parties: Learn more about the university’s commitment to a safe community, what constitutes a Title IX offense, what a responding party can expect from the process, and support in the form of common reactions as well as encouragement to seek support.

-Title IX Case Procedures: Title IX cases involving students are handled by members of the Student Affairs Division, primarily by hearing officers and investigators within the Dean of Students Office, as well as supportive campus partners.
+Title IX Case Procedures: Title IX cases involving students are handled by trained professional staff of the university.
+They serve as hearing officers, investigators, and advocates.
 Here’s the process.

 Title IX and Campus SaVE Policies: Learn about Title IX and Campus SaVE, as well as risk reduction tips, bystander intervention, legal definitions, and reporting options.

-Title IX and Student Leaders 2016 Presentation: This presentation gives introductory information regarding the scope of Title IX, definitions of various terms, statistics of college students, resources and contacts, and advocacy actions that all students should feel empowered to use.
+Title IX Faculty and Staff Summit Presentation: This presentation gives introductory information regarding the scope of Title IX, definitions of various terms, statistics of college students, resources and contacts, and advocacy actions that all students should feel empowered to use.

 Title IX Language for Syllabi: Get the abbreviated statement regarding the nature of Title IX offenses and a faculty member’s role in addressing all such offenses.